 Its robots.txt and not

-robot.txt which is where many webmasters goof-up.
+robot.txt, which is where many webmasters goof-up.
 Robots.txt was used to block search engine bots from accessing part (or whole) of a website.
-As it is normally used for blocking search engines to websites, very few SEO experts make full use of it thinking more pages Google indexes from the domain the better but it is completely false.
+As it is generally used for preventing search engines to sites, very few SEO experts make full use of it, thinking more pages in Google index from the domain is better, but it is entirely false.

-If Google finds tons of pages on your site with very thin content (or links to pages available to only members), it may not value your valuable content as much as it should assuming the site has more thin content on domain than solid content.
+If Google finds tons of pages on your site with very thin content (or links to pages available to only members), it may not de-value other valuable content assuming the site has thin content more.

-Ideally robots.txt should block pages of the site that may not bring traffic to the site from search engines.
+Ideally, robots.txt should block pages of the site that may not bring traffic to the website from search engines.
 Some of the example pages that should be blocked are

 - Images directories